BAIRLab/DICOManager/README.md

 projection of CBCT into CT coordinate space.

 #### DOSE : dose
-Reconstruction of Pinnacle 11.0 dose files into registered CT coordinate space
+Reconstruction of Pinnacle 11.0 dose files into registered CT coordinate space.

-#### RTStruct : struct
+#### RTSTRUCT : struct
-RTStruct files are saved as a list of arrays, but the dimensions are (number-of-masks, x, y, z).
+RTSTRUCT files are saved as a list of arrays, but the dimensions are (number-of-masks, x, y, z).
 Each element in the arrays are boolean.
 Masks are returned in order as specified, except in cases where mask is not present in the RTDOSE file.

+#### MRI: mri
+Creates an MRI volume and returns a numpy array of float32 values.